miueon/CS61C/README.md

     - To re-use the common circuit, you need an ALU
     - Then every thing else build upon it in order to feed in data and get data.

+- CPU also just a bunch of `functions` nothing more